 Joanna wrote a great (design) city guide for stockholm: http://m.designsponge.com/2010/06/stockholm-guide.html Lots of good 2nd hand shops are listed!
-And of course many more cool places to go. about 7 years ago
+And of course many more cool places to go. over 7 years ago

 Come to Munich for Oktoberfest and have to buy the costume.
 What you advise: buy at site or order via internet before.

 Bavarian outfits are costly if you want the original "Tracht", fitted enough to wear at weddings, religous or other festive events.
 Expect those to cost from 400€ and more for a ladies garment with more costs adding to it with accessories.
 Men's lederhosn are also very expensive because they are expected to be passed down through generations.
 As costumes become more and more popular, they are now sold everywhere for little money from 50€ all included.
 Don't expect to get the proper tracht for that price, but rather a cheap version that's worse than h&m.
 That usually works well if you just want to costumize like during halloween.
 They can now be purchased literally everywhere, no need to buy online if you dont want to.
 Its nicer to buy on site and add accessories like the bavarian hat, scarf and all.
 If you have trekking boots bring them, because they look better with a men's costume than sneakers would. almost 8 years ago